 Thomas M. Hotaling AIA, LEED AP BD+C, Principal

 Tom Hotaling’s work for cultural and academic communities invite participation and engagement.
 With a background in adapting historic buildings for contemporary needs, Tom brings particular expertise in design for academic and specialty libraries, responding to their significant technological, collections, and patron services changes.
-His current library work includes projects at Phillips Exeter Academy, Washington University in St. Louis, New England Conservatory of Music, and the town of Peterborough, NH.
+His work includes projects at Phillips Exeter Academy, Washington University in St. Louis, New England Conservatory of Music, and the Peterborough Town Library in NH.

 Tom Hotaling has led courses on the preservation and adaptation of historic buildings at Harvard University and services on the Boston Landmarks Commission, charged with the stewardship of the City’s built heritage.
 He is a graduate of Dartmouth College and received his Masters of Architecture from Washington University in St. Louis, where he is a member of the University’s National Council.
 Tom has been a guest lecturer for the Society for College and University Planning, a grants reviewer for the Pew Charitable Trust, and is a Trustee for the Institute Internacional, a language and cultural center in Madrid.